Cubix-Corporation/Cubix-Corporation/README.md

 ## Need Help?
 If you have any questions or need assistance, don't hesitate to reach out to the Cubix Corporation team.
 We're here to help!

----
+### Disclaimer

-**Disclaimer:** This README was written with the assistance of ChatGPT.
+This README was written with the assistance of ChatGPT.
 We are not attempting to hide this fact, as we believe in full transparency about our processes.